selamjes/03_Mule-Interview/Questions.md

 - flow both synchronous and a synchronous, with resource, it has error handling
 - sub flow:is always synchronous, no error handling
 - a synchronous flow: same as subflow the only differece
-- synchronous flow:
+- private flow

 16. DataWeave
--.
-DataWeave is a MuleSoft tool for accessing and transforming data.
+- DataWeave is a MuleSoft tool for accessing and transforming data.

 17. tramsformer
+- A transformer takes care of translating the content of a message from one form to another
--are simple objects that convert the current message from one type to another.
+- are simple objects that convert the current message from one type to another.

 18. API life cycle:
 -
 19. Router in Mule
 -Routers (Flow Controls in Anypoint Studio)

-20. Api kit router
+20. Api kit router based on our raml and based on resource and method trigger our flows

 21. Endpoint in Mule
 An endpoint is a flow-level element that is configured to receive and/or send messages from and/or to external resources.